Uniform twisted homological stability: A general theorem for propagating homological stability

 \subsubsection{$\mathsf{G}$- and $\mathsf{Q}$-graded simplicial modules}

-Fix a field $\bk$ of characteristic zero, and let $\mathsf{sMod}_\bk$ denote the category of simplicial $\bk$-modules.
+Fix a field $\bk$,\mnote{orw: removed ``of characteristic zero'', not used in this section} and let $\mathsf{sMod}_\bk$ denote the category of simplicial $\bk$-modules.
 We encourage the reader to mentally replace this by the category $\mathsf{Ch}_\bk$ of non-negatively graded chain complexes, if they are more comfortable in that context: the difference is purely technical, and allows us to directly quote results from \cite{GKRW}, but at a conceptual level there is no difference.
 We will work in the categories $\mathsf{sMod}_\bk^\mathsf{G}$ and $\mathsf{sMod}_\bk^\mathsf{Q}$ of functors from $\mathsf{G}$ or $\mathsf{Q}$ to $\mathsf{sMod}_\bk$.
-These are endowed with the projective model structure, induced by the standard model structure on simplicial modules.
+These are endowed with the projective model structure \cite[Section 7.3.1]{GKRW}, induced by the standard model structure on simplicial modules \cite[Section 7.2.3]{GKRW}.
 For an object $X$ of one of these categories, we define bigraded homology groups as the simplicial homotopy groups: